John Chard: Victoria Cross, later career and death

 Chard was present in the British square during the decisive victory at the Battle of Ulundi and remained in Africa until the end of the war.

 His arrival back in Portsmouth in October 1879 was greeted with celebration.
-In addition to a series of presentations and dinners bestowed in his honour, he attended Balmoral Castle to dine with Queen Victoria who was impressed by his modest and unassuming demeanour.
+In addition to a series of presentations and dinners bestowed in his honour, he attended Balmoral Castle to dine with Queen Victoria, who was impressed by his modest and unassuming demeanour.

 Chard returned to duty at Devonport in January 1880 and was posted to Cyprus in December 1881.
 His brevet majority was substantiated on 17 July 1886 and he returned to England in March 1887 to take up a position in Preston.
 He was ordered to Singapore in December 1892 and received a promotion to lieutenant colonel.
 He returned to England in 1896 and took up his final post as Commanding Royal Engineer at Perth, Scotland, and was promoted to colonel on 8 January 1897.

 While stationed in Perth, Chard—a lifelong pipe smoker—was diagnosed with cancer of the tongue.
 He underwent two operations: the second—which took place in March 1897—resulted in the removal of his tongue but despite this it was reported that he could still converse clearly.
-However, by August it was discovered the cancer was terminal and Chard retired to his brother, Charles', rectory at Hatch Beauchamp, Somerset.
+However, by August it was discovered the cancer was terminal and Chard retired to his brother Charles' rectory at Hatch Beauchamp, Somerset.

 After two weeks of "terrible suffering", Chard died on 1 November 1897.
 He was unmarried.
-He was buried at The Church of St John the Baptist in Hatch Beauchamp, Somerset.
+He was buried in the churchyard by the south east transept of The Church of St John the Baptist in Hatch Beauchamp, Somerset.